 On one side, advocates will tell you that the Rottie puppies are too young and haven’t fully developed their nervous system yet.
 Thus, it’s unlikely that they’re able to feel pain during the docking procedure.

-However, others will point to evidence suggesting that their nervous systems, though not fully developed, are developed enough to at least feel pain close to an adult canine.
+However, others will point to evidence suggesting that their nervous systems, though not fully matured, are developed enough to at least feel pain close to an adult canine.
 Still, there’s no conclusive evidence that sides with either party.

-Even so, Rottweiler puppies often shriek immediately after the tail is cut off.
+But even so, Rottweiler puppies often shriek immediately after the tail is cut off.
 We’re unsure if this is due to pain or just temporary discomfort.
 On the other hand, some puppies get their tails docked while sleep and don’t wake up.

-Rottweiler Tail Docking Procedure
+The Tail Docking Procedure

 While it may be tempting to try to stick a rubber band around a young puppy’s tail and wait for it to fall off, I highly suggest going to a vet for it.
 There can be complications that you aren’t able to deal with.
 Many breeders go to vets, too.

 Reputable AKC-endorsed breeders will always follow the breed standard that the club has put out.
 This means they’ll have plans to dock the tails of every Rottie pup in the litter.
-Plus, they don’t want to sell puppies that aren’t the “norm.”
+Plus, most don’t want to sell puppies that aren’t the “norm.”

 I’m the proud owner of a Rottweiler with an intact tail.
 And I like him that way.
 But I do find the intact tail more expressive.– Chiroptera (City Data)